SQL-e4/SQL-Practice-Coding/README.md

 My name is Omar Beltran (aka Tony) - and I am a beginner SQL programmer who is actively learning and developing my skills in data analysis and database querying.

 My goal is to build a career in the IT field as an IT Support Enginner and/or a Data Analyst.
-A total list of my IT Certificatins are listed below.
+A total list of my IT Certifications are listed below.

 This repository contains my SQL practice projects, datasets, and query exercises.

 I created these projects to improve my ability to work with relational databases, analyze data, and write efficient SQL queries.

-Skills I am currently developing:
+***  Data Analytics skills I am currently developing:

 - Writing SQL queries (SELECT, JOIN, GROUP BY, HAVING, etc.)
 - Data cleaning and data analysis using SQL